axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 Each assessment is conducted and scored by a highly trained, experienced physician, with ground truth available for every assessment.

-The sample is delivered as a data file, available after a privacy agreement, and a Python evaluation package.
+The sample is delivered as a downloadable data package, available after a privacy agreement, and a Python evaluation package.
 In the evaluation package, audio and transcripts can be subsegmented by assessment task and scored against ground truth.

 Please contact your organization's point of contact with Crownlands if you do not have the org-specific download link.

 #### Health Data Provenance and Privacy:
 This dataset contains de-identified data from real patients discussing their own cases with a physician.
-All data is shared safely and with patient consent.
+Data are de-identified before release and shared only with users who complete the required privacy agreement and agree not to attempt re-identification.
 Crownlands cares about transparency of the data chain-of-custody.

-In this dataset, the human health data is "first-party" - meaning Crownlands sponsored and generated the data and is providing the data to users.
+"First-party" means Crownlands sponsored the study, generated the dataset, and maintains the chain of custody from consent through de-identification and release.

 Per Crownlands policy, all users must agree not to attempt re-identification of the patients or speakers in order to access the dataset.